UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw5-continuations.md

 To create the executable μScheme interpreter, do the following in a clone of your assignment repository.
 ```
-    cd build-prove-compare/bare/uscheme
+    cd uscheme-trace
     make
-    cp uscheme ../../../
+    cp uscheme-trace ...
-    cd ../../../
+    cd ..
-    ./uscheme -q < solution.scm   // to see if that worked
+    ./uscheme-trace -q < solution.scm   // to see if that worked
 ```